ViennaRNA/fornac/README.md

 gulp build
 ```

 The output will be placed in the `dist` directory.
+To use `fornac` in a web page, simply include `dist/scripts/fornac.js` in your web page.